-If your child is meeting the Mathematics Standard after one year at school they will be working at early curriculum level 1, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.
+In Maths, to reach the NZ curriculum level for the end of year one, your child will be working at early curriculum level 1, solving realistic problems using their growing understanding of number, algebra, geometry, measurement and statistics.

 They are likely to be counting from 1 using their fingers or objects to solve problems.
 They may be starting to count in their heads and beginning to recognise number patterns like 3 + 2 = 5.